m0xpd/PATCH/README.md

 # PATCH Multicore

-The PATCH system now also has a multicore option, realised by a pair of boards.
-These (which were first suggested by "CoogLFish", whose inspiration is acknowledged) are offered in two forms.
-First, the ["low budget" option uses a single CAT5 cable to join two modules to make a six channel multicore](https://github.com/m0xpd/PATCH/tree/main/Hardware/RJ45%20Board#readme).
-The ["high end" alternative](https://github.com/m0xpd/PATCH/tree/main/Hardware/Twin%20RJ45%20Board#readme) uses two CAT5 (or better) cables to achieve the same goal with the possibility of slightly better crosstalk performance.
+The PATCH system now (as at 5 June 2024) also has a multicore option, realised by a pair of boards.
+The multicore functionality was first suggested by "CoogLFish", within the "Issues" section of this repo and whose inspiration is acknowledged.

+The boards are offered in two forms.
+First, the ["low budget"](https://github.com/m0xpd/PATCH/tree/main/Hardware/RJ45%20Board#readme) option uses a single UTP cable to join two modules to make a six channel multicore].
+Second, the ["high end" alternative](https://github.com/m0xpd/PATCH/tree/main/Hardware/Twin%20RJ45%20Board#readme) uses two UTP cables to achieve the same goal with the possibility of slightly better crosstalk performance.
+This "Twin" system will also work with cables with shielded twisted pairs such as CAT8 and offer some performance advantages - but I have not yet formally tested this to determine how big the performance advantage (over either the single cable solution or UTP cables) really is.
+I use CAT6 cables over 1.5m and have not yet noticed issues.

+# Other PATCH System Components

 There may be still more additions to the PATCH system in future - I have a couple more ideas, but there are lots of other potential projects competing for attention, so watch this space, but don't hold your breath.